 Here’s a brief guide for my most preferred platforms:

 First of all, switch your Pinterest account to a business account, if you intend to use it to drive traffic to your blog.
 Follow other bloggers especially those in your niche.
-Share your posts’ pins (high quality ones please) and re-pin other bloggers’ pins so that they can do the same for yours.
+Share your posts’ pins (high-quality ones please) and re-pin other bloggers’ pins so that they can do the same for yours.
 Next, look for group boards where you can promote your pins and ask the admins to add you.
 Once they’ve added you, you will be able to reach more people by pinning through those boards.

 Firstly, switch your Instagram account to a business account and include your blog’s link in your bio.
 Include updates of new blog posts in your Instagram stories.
 Follow other bloggers in your niche as well as other niches in general.
 This is how you can use Instagram to network.
 Like their posts and comment as well (genuinely) and in so doing they may follow you back and replicate the effort.
 Their followers may find you as well and they may become yours too.

-I underestimated Twitter the first days of blogging but it has been my second best source of traffic after Pinterest.
+I underestimated Twitter the first days of blogging but it has been my second-best source of traffic after Pinterest.
 On Twitter look for blogging pages or blogger RT accounts and these will help you reach a lot of people on Twitter if you use their hashtags.
 The platform is not as saturated as the other three so chances of exposure are higher if you master it.
 Follow my account here to find some examples of such accounts to follow.

 It’s easy to lose motivation sometimes but if you keep your head in the game and work smart then you will soon see results.
-Follow my Instagram page for regular motivation and positivity here.

-- An effort a day keeps the traffic coming
+6. An effort a day keeps the traffic coming

 One of my daily goals is to do at least one thing a day that will benefit my blog no matter how small.
-Now I’m not talking about writing and publishing content on a daily basis but I mean doing some little research on your niche a day (e.g. an article from another blogger), posting on your blog’s social media, re-pinning pins to grow your blog’s Pinterest account, participating in blogger networks or other things along those lines.
+Now I’m not talking about writing and publishing content on a daily basis but I mean doing some little research on your niche a day (e.g. an article from another pro blogger), posting on your blog’s social media, pinning pins to grow your blog’s Pinterest account, participating in blogger networks or other things along those lines.

-My top recommendations to find high quality themes at affordable prices are Themeforest, Creative Market and Restored316 (you can find more on my Resource page.
+My top recommendations to find high-quality themes at affordable prices are Themeforest, Creative Market, and Restored316 (you can find more on my Resource page.
 And if you want a powerful and modernized theme for all uses then Divi is definitely the way to go.
-It is super easy to use because of its powerful and simplified front end editor.
+It is super easy to use because of its powerful and simplified front-end editor.

-A nice looking theme will easily make your blog look professional and can hide the fact that you’re a newbie blogger.
+A nice-looking theme will easily make your blog look professional and can hide the fact that you’re a newbie blogger.
 It basically speaks on your behalf and gives a unique impression on your blog visitors that your writing doesn’t.
 You’ll be surprised how many people will come back not because they like to read your content but they are just drawn to the design of your blog, so make it count!